redhead/diploma-thesis/CQRS.md

 #### Entities and value objects

-The following terms describe the building blocks that form the domain model.
+Two of the main building blocks that make up the domain model are entities and value objects.

 #####